yamhiroto/IOT-Geolocalisation-ML/MapReduce/README.md

 # MAPREDUCE FROM SCRATCH

 This project is an attempt to replicate the MapReduce framework from scratch using multithreading.
-__It can be optimize way further__ but at least the result is correct and it gives, in my opinion, a clear idea about the different steps used in such a popular paradigm.
+<u>It can be optimize way further</u> but at least the result is correct and it gives, in my opinion, a clear idea about the different steps used in such a popular paradigm.

 Language used: java.